 Sec.
-44-4-158. - Notice of the Homeowners Property Tax Assistance Program; outreach.
+44-4-157. - Notice of the Homeowners Property Exemption; outreach.

-- (a) The City shall include on the Notice of Assessment mailed to homeowners the second week in January that the Homeowners Property Tax Assistance Program help is available and contact information to request or obtain an application. - (b) The City shall provide and maintain easily accessible information on its website that describes the Homeowners Property Tax Assistance Program, the program guidelines and the process to apply, including the link to the electronic application system.
+(a) The City shall include on the Notice of Assessment mailed to homeowners the second week in January that the Homeowners Property Exemption is available and contact information to request or obtain an application.